-Factbox-Analysts' reactions on OPEC decision
+FACTBOX-Analysts' reactions on OPEC decision

-Oil analysts are taking stock of the recent OPEC meeting which decided against production cuts despite a huge oversupply in world markets.
+Dec 8 Oil analysts are taking stock of the recent OPEC meeting that decided against production cuts despite a huge oversupply in world markets.

-Crude markets jumped about 3 percent on Monday, rebounding from five-year lows and heading for their biggest daily gain since at least June after fear that the high U.S. shale output blamed for the oil glut may be shrinking.
+Oil dived 4 percent to five-year lows on Monday, as Wall Street expectations of a deeper price slump next year and a Kuwaiti prediction for $65 crude set off one of the biggest declines this year.

 Barclays